How To Know If CPU Cooler Will Fit In Case? 2-min Read

 Compatibility Check the case’s compatibility list for the specific cooler or the cooler’s website for the compatible case list.

-Size Look at the case pictures and compare it to the size of the cooler to get an idea of whether it will fit.
+Size Look at the case pictures and compare them to the size of the cooler to get an idea of whether it will fit.

-Finally, you can look for reviews of the specific case and cooler combination to see if others have successfully fit them together.
+Finally, you can look for reviews of the specific case and cooler combination to see if others have successfully fit them.

 First, you need to determine the size of your CPU cooler.
 Is it a big, bulky cooler or a slim one?
-The size of the CPU cooler will decide whether or not it will fit your case.
+The CPU cooler’s size will decide whether it will fit your case.
 There are these standard sizes for CPU coolers: 120mm, 140mm, 160mm, and 180mm.

 The second thing is the case size.
 If your case is a mid-tower or has limited space, you should opt for the smaller sizes.
 You can choose the bigger sizes if you have a full-tower or an extra-large case.

 The third most important thing is your budget.
-If you can afford a high-end CPU, you must buy a perfect cooler, whether big or small.
+You must buy a perfect big or small cooler to afford a high-end CPU.
 Most of the motherboards support medium-sized coolers.

 Next is the type of cooler you want to install in your case.
-If you are planning to add a sleek liquid cooler to your casing, then your casing needs to be large enough to accommodate it.
+If you plan to add a sleek liquid cooler to your casing, it needs to be large enough to accommodate it.

 You should also check your CPU cooler’s TDP (Thermal Design Power) rating.
 That is how much power it can handle and will give you a good idea of how well your cooler will work with your system.
 A higher TDP means more power and better cooling performance.

 Compare your cooler’s TDP and socket information with the processor you are using.
-Make sure that both of them match so that they can be compatible with each other.
-You can check the sockets supported by your CPU cooler in its manual or website.
+Make sure that both of them match so that they can be compatible.
+You can check the sockets your CPU cooler supports in its manual or website.
 Different processors may require separate sockets, so make sure to choose a cooler that keeps your processor’s sockets.

 You can use CPU-Z to determine the socket type of your processor, like Socket LGA1151, AM4, and so on.
-That will also help you to find a compatible cooler, according to the case.
+According to the case, that will also help you find a compatible cooler.

 Do All CPU Coolers Fit All Cases?

 No, not every CPU cooler can fit inside every case.
-Each case has a unique design, and the size of the cooler you choose should be suitable for the case you want to use.
-Before selecting a cooler for your system, you need to consider various factors, including the size of the cooler itself, the size of the case, and the TDP rating.
+Each case has a unique design, and the cooler size you choose should be suitable for the case you want to use.
+Before selecting a cooler for your system, you must consider various factors, including the size of the cooler itself, the size of the case, and the TDP rating.

 How To Know If CPU Cooler Will Fit In Case? | cpugpunerds.com